SantiagoVira/Squirrels/README.md

 2. Run `npm run build` to create a production build
 3. Run `cd ../server` to go into the server folder
 4. Run `pip install` to install all server dependencies
+5. Run `python ./manage.py createsuperuser`
+6. Run `python ./manage.py seed` to add OpenData stories to your DB
-5. Run `python ./manage.py runserver` to start the django server
+7. Run `python ./manage.py runserver` to start the django server
-6. Go your django server's url
+8. Go your django server's url

 ## Development
 Instead of running `npm run build`, you can run `npm start` to start a React development server.
 The remaining steps should be done in a separate terminal window.